torgeiru/MushuOS_x86_64/readme.md

 ## Project and Scope

 The scope of the project will be to make a kernel that supports multiple processes and threads and CPUs.
-The kernel is a single user operating system with protection levels and no virtul memory.
+The kernel is a single user operating system with protection levels and no virtual memory.

 ### Shell